 Accommodations

-The Standard accommodation shall be approximately one hundred and twelve (112) square feet of floor space per room for two (2) men.
+The Standard accommodation shall be approximately one hundred and twelve (112) square feet of floor space per room for two (2) employees.
 Two (2) enclosed clothes cupboards of at least six (6) square feet of floor space and of sufficient height to allow the hanging of overcoats and the like.

 One light for each bed, one light (ceiling) for each room; one wall plug for each bed.